Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 • Short-term storage (1–5 months): Keep your registration active.
 The hassle of surrendering plates and re-registering in spring usually isn't worth the modest savings.

-• Long-term or indefinite storage: Some states allow you to file for non-operational status (also called a non-use affidavit), which suspends registration fees and may allow you to legally drop liability insurance.
-Check your state DMV's website for the specific process.
+• Long-term or indefinite storage: Some states allow you to file for non-operational status (also called a non-use affidavit or Planned Non-Operation), which suspends registration fees and may allow you to legally drop liability insurance.
+California's DMV, for example, allows drivers to file a Planned Non-Operation (PNO) for a filing fee of approximately $23–$27 — but the vehicle cannot be driven, towed, or parked on any public road during the entire registration year.
+Filing can be completed online, by mail, or in person up to 60 days before registration expires.

 If you cancel your registration, make sure you officially surrender your license plates to your state DMV.
 Simply removing them from the vehicle isn't always sufficient — in many states, you remain financially and legally responsible for the vehicle until plates are formally returned.